-This full year dividend of 8.0 cents per share fully franked equates to an 9.0% fully franked yield or a 12.9% gross yield (grossed up for franking credits) based on the share price of \$0.885 per share on the date of the dividend announcement.
-Importantly this equates to an 8.1% dividend yield based on the pre-tax NTA of \$0.982 on the date of the dividend announcement, as the Company shares are trading at a discount to NTA despite recent strong performance and a 16-year track record of significant outperformance against the All Ordinaries Accumulation Index.
-After paying this dividend the Company still has 25 cents per share of profits reserves to pay future dividends.
+Importantly this equates to an 8.4% dividend yield based on the current pre-tax NTA of \$0.83, as the Company shares are trading at a discount to NTA.
+After paying this dividend the Company still has 18.7 cents per share of profits reserves to pay future dividends.

-The Ex-Date for the dividend is the 17th October 2022.
-The payment date for the dividend is the 28th October 2022.
-The dividend re-investment plan (DRP) will not be in operation for this final dividend as the Company's shares are trading at a discount to the underlying NTA.
+The Ex-Date for the dividend is the 16th October 2023.
+The payment date for the dividend is the 31st October 2023.

+The dividend re-investment plan (DRP) will be in operation for this final dividend.
+The DRP will be priced at the weighted average share price over the relevant DRP pricing period.
+The Company intends to implement an on-market buy-back to buy-back the shares it issues under the DRP.
+This buy-back will operate when the CDM share price is trading at a discount to the Pre-Tax NTA.